Last updated on February 6, 2023 by Wandering our World

 Below we look at some of our favorite places in both islands, before comparing the vibe and cuisine in both.
 Spoiler alert – they’re very different!

-Beaches in Barbados can get busy with tourists, and sometimes it’s harder to find a secluded beach here than it is in Grenada.
+Beaches in Barbados can get busy with tourists though, and sometimes it’s harder to find a secluded beach there than it is in Grenada.

 Barbados’ teeming sea-life can also be viewed when out and about swimming and snorkeling.
 Bell Buoy reef, near Accra Beach is the perfect place to spot angel fish and parrot fish.
 While at Carlise Bay Marine Park you can dive among numerous ship wrecks that have been taken over by colorful fish, nurse sharks, and manta rays!

 This gorgeous long stretch of sand is the perfect place to unwind, and the swimming water here is calm, warm, and full of wonderful varied shades of blue.
-There are several hotel resorts that dot the coastline here, so it’s a great place to be based if staying on the island.
+There are several hotel resorts that dot the coastline, so it’s a great place to be based if staying on the island.

 Morne Rouge beach is another favorite of ours.
-The white sand here not only looks beautiful, but its gentle gradient down into the water makes it a safe spot to swim and shore snorkel.
+The white sand there not only looks beautiful, but its gentle gradient down into the water makes it a safe spot to swim and shore snorkel.

 A visit there will transport you back in time, and will also give you the chance to see, smell, and taste, this island’s famous exports.

-Keep an eye out on the trees while walking here, and see if you can spot the friendly Mona monkeys that live in the reserve!
+Keep an eye out on the trees while walking and see if you can spot the friendly Mona monkeys that live in the reserve!

 While both destinations have an easy-going friendly vibe, Grenada feels a lot more Caribbean and local.
 Barbados has more of an international feel, partly due to being more tourist-orientated.